moonshine-ai/moonshine-js-webrtc/README.md

 -   `server`: a simple WebRTC pairing server, allowing two clients to form a peer-to-peer connection by sharing a session key.

 The only data received by the server is a handshake for connecting clients.
 All audio processing happens locally in the user's browser!

+## Running it yourself

+The simplest way to get started is by using our existing server at `rtcserver.moonshine.ai`.